reboot-studio-code/react-native-maps-example/readme.md

 To get this project running locally:

 - Clone this repo
-- `yarn install` to install all req'd dependencies
+- `yarn install` to install all required dependencies
 - `yarn start` to start the expo dev tools

 Once the expo dev tools are ready you can run the app in your phone using the expo client or on any simulator in your computer.